 This is another reason that we must look at evidence other than that gathered from quantitative research.
 The midwife who makes the assumption of normality learns when to occasionally feel for the cord through experience; she gathers knowledge by listening to the stories of others and taking into account her understanding of the physiology of birth.
 She might find out about the history of this practice – knowledge that can sometimes put the practice into a clearer context.
 Sometimes she makes a decision in the heat of the moment of birth through intuition alone, leaving her to reflect upon the situation later and put this new experience into the context of her knowledge.

 Yet, after thinking about all of this, I am left to ponder the question that bothers me the most.
 Whether or not we do things like this as a regular part of our personal practice, why do we feel we need research evidence to support the argument for not intervening?
 In a model of midwifery that assumes normality, I would assume that midwives would need to see evidence that something is useful before incorporating it into their practice, not the other way around.
 Have we become that uncomfortable with the physiology and normality of birth that we would rather intervene than not?
 Are we so fearful of litigation that we feel we need to “do” rather than “be with”?
 And are these practices really so ingrained in us that we feel compelled to continue them on a routine basis unless – or until – they can be proven unhelpful?

-For the text of a midwifery discussion about the “somersault manoeuvre”, see www.gentlebirth.org/archives/nuchlcrd.html
+For more on the somersault manoevre, see somersault birth.
+An older text of a midwifery discussion about the “somersault manoeuvre” can be found at www.gentlebirth.org/archives/nuchlcrd.html

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.
 Or come and join us in an online course!